marilyne-linkurious/documentation/content/user/content/manipulate/layouts.md

 A click on the layout button will apply the current layout, which is a fast force-directed layout by default.
-Two categories of layouts are available: force-directed, and hierarchical.
+Three categories of layouts are available: force-directed, hierarchical and radial.
 They come with pre-defined flavors:

 ![](FastLayout.png)